Growing with God: Rafferty celebrates decennial year with Island Baptist

 By 2002, Rafferty “surrendered to the call” and accepted a full-time position as the interim youth minister at Audubon Baptist Church in Henderson, where he stayed until 2004 — the same year he was ordained into the ministry — before serving as the youth minister and associate pastor of Hanover Baptist Church in Hanover, Indiana, until 2012.

-He also went back to school, albeit for a different degree, when he enrolled at The Southern Baptist Theological Seminary in Louisville and received his masters in Christian education in 2005.
+He also went back to school.
+He enrolled at The Southern Baptist Theological Seminary in Louisville and received his masters in Christian education in 2005.

 “I did all my schooling on Mondays,” Rafferty said.
 “It took two-and-a-half years, but I was able to do it.
 It wasn’t on campus any other time other than the day I graduated ….”

-Celebrating 10 years in any job is an accomplishment, especially in a field that typically does not see longevity like Rafferty.
+Celebrating 10 years in any job is an accomplishment, especially in a field that typically does not see longevity.

 Sources such as Lifeway Research have said that average tenure for a pastor is between four to five years, while recent studies from The Barna Group reported that 38% of pastors in the United States have thought about quitting full-time ministry as of March of this year.